I am a licensed psychologist and social worker. I have memberships in:

 My Approach

-I work both in the short term and long term depending on the issue at hand and the clients preference.
 Some problems in living can effectively be resolved by drawing on an outside perspective of someone with considerable life experience and a wealth of professional knowledge.
 Therapy is a process of slowing down and reflecting on the present, providing a space to more fully become aware of our total experience in being.
 I see that people generally have the tools within themselves to create shifts and opportunities in their lives.
 Therapy works by drawing on these existing capabilities to help people overcome the challenges encountered in life.

 My core theoretical orientations include the use of a range of theoretical models: